aredridel/recipes/Desserts/Peach Custard Pie.md

 100g butter

-Pat-in-the-pan butter crust; put in a glass pie pan and mix with a fork:

- - 1 1/4 cups flour
- - 1 tsp sugar
- - 1/2 tsp salt
- - 1 stick very soft butter
-When the butter is in smallish pieces, add:
- - 3 tbsp heavy cream
+50ml cream

+Preheat oven to 425 °F

-squeeze it in handfuls briefly, then pat it around the edges of the pan, making a uniform layer.
+Mix flour, sugar, salt and butter with a fork.
+When the butter is in small pieces, add the cream.
+Squeeze it in handfuls briefly, then press into a glass pie pan making a uniform layer.

+Bake 425

 Bake at 425F for 10-15min, until lightly browned.